rio-labs/Rio-Jobs/README.md

 Create a `JobScheduler` object to manage your jobs.
 This object takes no parameters and can be added to your app

-### `def JobScheduler.schedule(...)`
+### `JobScheduler.job(...)`

-This function allows you to schedule a job to run periodically.
+This is a decorator that allows you to schedule a job to run periodically.
 It ensures that the job will continue to be scheduled even if it fails, by catching and logging exceptions.

-Returns the scheduler object, for easy chaining.

 **Parameters:**

-- `job`: The function to run.

 - `interval`: How often to run the job.
 If the job returns a time or timedelta, that will be used for the next run instead.